 We often use the % or \$ character at the beginning of a line to indicate that it's something you're supposed to enter at the prompt.
 Don't actually type it in!
-Just type "ls" and press Enter, not "% ls".
+Just type "ls" and press Enter, don't type "% ls" and then press Enter.